Pitstop is a canadian company, and an app that connects your mobile with your car and dealership, predicting possible fails on your automovil.

 Case: Services and Scan

-One of the cases that I worked on and that I would like to highline is about the logistic of the reports that the app can give to the users about their cars.
+One of the cases that I worked on and that I would like to highlight is about the logistic of the reports that the app can give to the users about their cars.

 This two ways for have data from a car, was built in different ways for the developers, because there was different systems to have data from the car and make a report about it.
-But was not necessary to transfer this difference to the users.
+We were traspassing the developers mental model to the users.
+But was not necessary to reflect this difference in the structure of the app to the users.

 New design´s proposals for the app